brandonsie/glance/README.md

   * filterBy (to subset an array)
 * docker container widget
   * added a filter "nocategory" to show containers without a category label
+  * child containers have their icon, link, and description when nested under parent
 * allow user javascript (from https://github.com/glanceapp/glance/pull/551)
   * Usage.
 In glance.yml, put the chunk below:
 ```yaml